Underemployment Just Isn't Working for U.S. Part-Time Workers

 5. Expand Short-time Compensation (STC) Programs

 Overseen by the U.S. Department of Labor, state unemployment insurance (UI) agencies usually administer Short-time Compensation (STC) benefit programs.
 These programs are designed to avert layoffs in economic downturns.
-If employers plan to reduce workweeks for at least five employees, they can apply to use UI funds rather than laying off people.
+If employers plan to reduce workweeks for employees, in lieu of layoffs, they can apply to use UI funds to subsidize those on work-sharing arrangements.
 Workers hurt by the reduced time can become eligible for STC benefits to replace a portion of their lost earnings.
+In the federal response to the economic crisis created by the COVID-19 pandemic, the federal government will fully reimburse states for their existing STC programs.

 6. Expand and Update Public Benefits Eligibility without Work Reporting Rules